MicrosoftDocs/sql-docs/docs/integration-services/data-flow/odata-source.md

 |Resource Path|Retrieve data from the OData source by using a resource path.|

  **Query options**
  Specify options for the query.
-For example: $top=5
+For example: `$top=5`

  **Feed url**
- Displays the read-only Feed URL based on options you selected on this dialog box.
+ Displays the read-only feed URL based on options you selected on this dialog box.

  **Preview**
  Preview results by using the **Preview** dialog box. **Preview** can display up to 20 rows.